Mutations of splitting maximal modifying modules: The case of reflexive polygons: Mutations of splitting MM modules

 \subsection{Acknowledgements}

 The author would like to thank Professor Osamu Iyama for suggesting to study this subject, and for valuable discussions.
 The author also would like to thank Akihiro Higashitani for helpful comments about reflexive polygons, and thank Professor Richard Eager for explaining about a quiver gauge theory and Seiberg duality.
+The author would like to thank the anonymous referee for valuable comments on the paper.

-The author is supported by Grant-in-Aid for JSPS Fellows No. 26-422.
+This work is supported by Grant-in-Aid for JSPS Fellows No. 26-422.